sycamore-rs/sycamore/docs/next/basics/components.md

 accomplished using components.

-Components in `sycamore` are simply functions slapped with the `#[component]` attribute that take a argument of type `ScopeRef` (a reactive scope).
+Components in `sycamore` are simply functions slapped with the `#[component]` attribute that take a argument of type `Scope` (a reactive scope).
 Component functions only run once (unlike React where functional-components are called on every render).
 Think of it as a builder-pattern for constructing UI.